elastic/kibana/x-pack/plugins/alerting/README.md

-# Kibana alerting
+# Kibana Alerting

-The Kibana alerting plugin provides a common place to set up rules.
+The Kibana Alerting plugin provides a common place to set up rules.
 You can:

 - Register types of rules
 - List the types of registered rules